streamr-dev/core-api/README.md

 This is a Grails plugin providing core Streamr platform functionality.
 This includes, among other stuff:

 - Basic core library of modules (packages `com.unifina.signalpath.*`)
-- Controllers for instantiating, showing and running SignalPaths (canvases)
+- Controllers for instantiating, showing and running SignalPaths (canvases), creating Streams etc.
 - The Build view and its resources
 - Core webcomponents
 - Mechanism of communicating with running SignalPaths (/live/request)